Liggin2019/Ligg.SarchDotnet/README.md

 dotnet Ligg.Abp.HttpApi.Hosting.dll --urls=http://localhost:5000
 ```
 #### Test Ligg.Vue
-- Open Ligg.Vue by Vscode
+- Open Ligg.Vue by Vscode by open folder of '[home folder]\Ligg.SarchDotnet\Ligg.Vue\dev'
 - For the development and deployment of Vue project, please refer to PanJiaChen/vue-element-admin
 - If running 'npm run dev' failed and get an error of 'echarts has not been loaded successfully', run 'npm install echarts - S'
-- Use [home folder]\Ligg.SarchDotnet\Ligg.Vue\vue.config.js file to replace your file with the same location and same name, if your RESTFUL interface is not http://localhost : 5000, please modify the 'target' value in vue.config.js as below:
+- If your RESTFUL interface is not http://localhost : 5000, please modify the 'target' value in '[home folde]\Ligg.SarchDotnet\Ligg.Vue\dev\vue.config.js' as below:
 ```js
  proxy: {
       [process.env.VUE_APP_BASE_API]: {